Bankruptcy is supposed to put you on a path to financial freedom, but sometimes, no matter how hard you try, money problems return.

 Creditors may also object more strongly to a repeated attempt to avoid repaying your debts.
 They could negate the benefits of a discharge by claiming you never intended to pay back the loans or credit you secured.
 The bankruptcy court may agree.

 You should keep in mind that if your last bankruptcy was dismissed for your behavior, your next bankruptcy may be even less likely to have a positive outcome.
 After your filing was rejected over disobedience to a court order or failing to appear in court, a judge may slap a 181-day penalty on you.
-This would prevent you from filing bankruptcy again for up to six months.
+This would prevent you from filing for bankruptcy again for up to six months.

 Contact a Bankruptcy Lawyer Serving Greater Los Angeles